benjiemalinao87/queue-services/roadmap.md

 - [ ] Add more detailed logging for job processing
 - [ ] Create a dashboard for monitoring queue performance
 - [ ] Implement rate limiting for SMS sending
+- [ ] Store workspace ID mappings in a configuration file for easier updates
+- [ ] Add search functionality by actual workspace ID in the dashboard

 ### Medium-term